 Another important section of your credit report worth checking is Hard Inquiries.
 This section will list inquiries made by companies at your request that may impact your credit score.
 If there are entries in the hard inquiries section you do not recognize, you may be able to dispute it.

 Each credit report provided by either Equifax, TransUnion, or Experian will contain a section for disputing file information with a web address to enter and check on the status of a dispute.

-Even the most dedicated financial wizards slip up now and then, or neglect an area of their credit from time to time.
-When working to improve your score, the areas that will give you the biggest boost – close to that 200 point mark, are debt to credit ratio (30% of your score) and payment history (35% of your score).
+Even the most dedicated financial wizards slip up now and then or neglect an area of their credit from time to time.
+When working to improve your score, the areas that will give you the biggest boost – close to that 200 point mark, are a debt-to-credit ratio (30% of your score) and payment history (35% of your score).

 No matter how much or little discipline you’ve practiced in the past in this department, your credit score will be dynamically impacted by any future payment timeliness.
 If you ensure that 100% of your accounts are paid on time from this point on, you’ll see your credit score begin to climb.